Preparing The Body For Meditation

 1. It prepares the body for meditation.

-When we move the body, we open it up and become more aware of its existence.
-Maybe you’ve had a pain in your left shoulder that went unnoticed until you consciously started moving the body.
-Now you can tend to this physical need and use the breath to release it.
+When we move the body, we open up the muscles, bones and tissues.
+You become more aware of the body’s existence.
+Maybe you’ve had a pain in your left shoulder that went unnoticed until you consciously started moving.
+Now you can tend to this physical need and use the breath to repair or release it.
 This eliminates physical distractions during meditation.

 2. It teaches you.